bazelbuild/bazel/faq.md

 certain version of the JDK/C++ compiler, with a certain test driver framework, on a certain version of your operating system.

-To guarantee builds are reproducible even when we upgrade our workstations, we at Google check most of these tools into version control, including the toolchains and Bazel itself.
+To guarantee that builds are reproducible even when we upgrade our workstations, we at Google check most of these tools into version control, including the toolchains and Bazel itself.
 By convention, we do this in a directory called "tools".